HamSCI/MSQP/Research Questions.md

 **Objective:** Generate research-worthy data resulting from HF and VHF meter meteor scatter operation.
 The data will be used by the research community to answer science questions such as:

+## Primary Research Questions
+*These are questions that we plan to have closure on.*
 1. What are the preferred directions for meteor scatter propagation as a function of meteor shower radiant location?
 2. What is the typical duration of useful HF and VHF meteor scatter reflections?
 3. Is there a correlation between propagation enhancement and meteoroid size or meteoroid velocity?